-Netherlands vs Argentina team news and predicted lineups
+Netherlands vs Argentina team news and confirmed line-ups

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Netherlands vs Argentina team news and predicted lineups for World Cup quarter-final tonight
+Netherlands vs Argentina team news and confirmed line-ups for World Cup quarter-final tonight

 Lionel Messi is back with the Albiceleste and meet Louis Van Gaal’s Oranje